UU-Human-Evolution/1MB335/Lab5.md

-# Before you start,  here is a basic introduction to alignments, its not a part of this lab but could be useful in future to work with gene data
+# Session 5 - Phylogenetic Analysis

+## Background information/Refresher for Alignments
+If you remember, we ran multiple alignments in lab 3.
+While we are not aligning in this session, it could be useful information to know about pairwise alignnment as well as you may need it in the future.

 ## The Basics of Sequence Alignment
 At the core of sequence analysis lies **sequence alignment**, a method for arranging DNA, RNA, or protein sequences to identify regions of similarity.
 These similarities may indicate functional, structural, or evolutionary relationships between the sequences.
 The two main types of sequence alignment are:

 1.)
 Pairwise Alignment: Compares two sequences directly to determine their similarity.